 Input options are also excellent on both.
-The Spectre x360 enjoys one of our favorite keyboards, which just like the Surface Laptop 3’s version has excellent travel and a snappy and precise feel.
+The Spectre x360 enjoys one of our favorite keyboards, which, just like the Surface Laptop 3’s version, has excellent travel and a snappy and precise feel.
 However, the Surface Laptop 3’s Precision touchpad (slightly larger in this version) is much more pleasant to use than the HP’s touchpad with Synaptics drivers (something HP rectified in the latest version).

 Display quality is one area where the Surface line has always excelled.
-The Surface Laptop 3 is no exception, with a 13.5-inch display in the usual great-for-productivity 3:2 aspect ratio and a sharp 3,000 x 2,000 resolution.
+The Surface Laptop 3 is no exception, with a 13.5-inch screen in the usual great-for-productivity 3:2 aspect ratio and a sharp 3,000 x 2,000 resolution.
 It has higher contrast and equal colors to the Spectre x360’s Full HD display, although the HP also has 4K and SureView privacy screens from which to choose (and an OLED display in the latest version).
 One benefit of the Spectre x360’s default panel, though, is that it’s a low-power variant that uses half the power of a typical Full HD screen.
 More on that in the next section.

 The Spectre x360 is more current on its components, but the Surface Laptop 3 has a better display.

 However, the Spectre x360 is one of the longest-lasting laptops we’ve ever tested, in part thanks to Intel 1-watt display technology that uses about half the power of the usual 13.3-inch IPS Full HD panel.
-And, it’s almost certainly less power-hungry than the Surface Laptop 3’s display.
+And it’s almost certainly less power-hungry than the Surface Laptop 3’s display.
 We haven’t had a chance to do a deep dive into the Surface Laptop 3’s battery life just yet, but the previous version had significantly lesser battery life than the Spectre x360.